Bower Manuscript: Description and dating

 The 'Bower Manuscript' is a collation of seven treatise manuscripts, compiled into a larger group and another a smaller one.
-The larger manuscript is a fragmentary convolute of six treatises (Part I, II, III, IV, V and VII), which are separately paginated, with each leaf approximately 29 square inches (11.5 inch x 2.5 inch).
-Part VI is written on smaller folio leaves, both in length and breadth, with each leaf approximately 18 square inches (9 inch x 2 inch).
+The larger manuscript is a fragmentary convolute of six treatises (Part I, II, III, IV, V and VII), which are separately paginated, with each leaf approximately 29 sqin (11.5 × 2.5 in).
+Part VI is written on smaller folio leaves, both in length and breadth, with each leaf approximately 18 sqin (9 × 2 in).
 The larger group and the smaller set likely came from different trees or region.
 The scribes wrote on both sides of the leaves but did not use both sides when the leaf was very thin.
 These seven constituent manuscripts are numbered as Parts I to VII in Hoernle's edition.

 The Bower manuscript, as discovered, had 56 birch bark leaves, cut into oblong palmyra shape (rectangular strips with rounded corners).
 This is the form commonly found in numerous ancient and medieval Indian manuscript books (pothī).
 The pages are bound in Indian style, with each leaf containing a hole about the middle of the left side, for the passage of the binding string.
 The undamaged leaves of the Bower manuscript are numbered on the left edge of the reverse side, a tradition found in ancient pothi manuscripts in north India, in contrast to the historic south Indian tradition of numbering the obverse side in manuscripts.
 This suggests that the Bower manuscript scribes were trained in the north Indian tradition.

 The seven parts of the manuscript are written in an essentially identical script, the Gupta script (late Brahmi) found in north, northwest and western regions of ancient India.
 Early attempts to date the text placed it around 5th-century, largely on palaeographic grounds.
 Hoernle determined that the manuscript belonged to the 4th or 5th–century because the script used matched with dated inscriptions and other texts of that period in the north and northwest India.
 He also compared the style and script for numerals – particularly zero and position value – and the page numbering style in the manuscript with those found in Indian inscriptions and manuscripts.
 By combining such evidence with palaeographic evidence therein, he concluded that the Bower manuscript could not be dated in or after the second half of the 6th century.
 Hoernle remarked that at least some treatises of the manuscript "must fall somewhere within that period [470 and 530 CE], that is, about 500 CE."

 Winand M. Callewaert dates it to c.
 450 CE.
 According to a 1986 analysis by Lore Sander, the Bower manuscript is best dated between 500 and 550 CE.